bitifet/SmarkForm/docs/index.md

     👉 This is a simple form to show the power of *SmarkForm*.

-    👉 Tinker with it modifying data, adding or removing items from the *Phones* list, sorting its items by dragging them and click the `Export` button to see resulting data.
+    👉 Tinker with it modifying data, adding or removing items from the *Phones* list, sorting its items by dragging them and then clicking the `Export` button to see resulting data.

     👉 Notice it inforces some default behaviours like a convenient minimum of one item or not exporting empty items for lists.
 But it can be easily